YashPradhan/tech-interactive-workshops/README.md

 Each interactive workshop should correspond to the topic of the lesson workshop so it allows members to **apply** the lesson they just learned.

 ## Getting started
-- Fork this repo onto your own system
+- Fork this repo to make a new copy
 - Git clone the forked repo into a folder you want
 - cd into the workshop you want Run npm install
 - Then finally run npm run dev